New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Is there a minimum course load that I must take to be eligible for admission consideration?

-While there is no required minimum course load per year, it is recommended that you have experience with at least one year of successful study at a course load of 5.0 FCEs (full-credit equivalents) - i.e. at least 5 half-courses per term over two consecutive terms (September to April).
-This experience managing a full course load will facilitate your preparation for the course load in the PharmD program, which includes up to 6.5 full-credit equivalents per year.
-Note, however, that we do require a minimum of 8.0 FCEs in total as explained in the related question below.
+There is no required minimum course load per year.
+However, it is recommended that you have experience with at least one year of successful study at a course load of 5.0 FCEs (full-credit equivalents) - i.e. at least 5 half-courses per term over two consecutive terms (September to April).
+This experience managing a full course load will facilitate your preparation for the course load in the PharmD program, which is a heavier course load than in general science programs.
+Note, however, that we do require successful completion of a minimum of 8.0 FCEs in total, regardless of your course load, as explained in the related question below.

 What is an ‘FCE‘ and how can I determine if I have the minimum required number of FCEs ?